Urban Farm and Kitchen

 Why you should make this recipe

-I learned about this recipe from the Epicurious Instagram page and website.
+I learned about this recipe from the Epicurious website.
 I was intrigued by the addition of the pickle brine and wanted to try the recipe out for myself.
 It is creamy, tangy, sweet, sour and delicious.
 I suspect the recipe itself is quite common in the southern states and can't just be attributed to Dolly Parton alone.

 • The ingredients are pantry and refrigerator staples.
 Nothing fancy for this coleslaw.